Skip to main content

 Step 6: Wait for the Controller to Come Online

 After the controller template is applied, the instance boots and connects to our systems.
-The setup interface shows progress.
+The setup wizard shows progress in real time.
 This typically takes 2-5 minutes.

 Step 7: Configure Your Deployment